ROOSTER-fleet-management/rooster_fleet_manager/doc/html/python/_sources/_source/src/ui.rst.txt

 ui package
 ==========

-The ui package contains files (fleet_manager_ui.py and images_rc.py) which have been automatically generated in from QtCreater files and define the GUI with it's resources.
+The ui package contains files (fleet_manager_ui.py and images_rc.py) which have been automatically generated from QtCreater files and define the GUI with it's resources.

 ..
 Submodules
 .. ----------